jina-ai/jina/docs/get-started/neural-search.md

 # What is Neural Search?

 The core idea of neural search is to leverage state-of-the-art deep neural networks to build *every* component of a search system.
-In short, **neural search is deep neural network-powered information retrieval.** In academia, it's often called *neural IR*.
+In short, **neural search is deep neural network-powered information retrieval.** In academia, it's often called *neural information retrieval*, but we think the phrase is too wordy so we coined it as neural search [back in 2019](https://hanxiao.io/2019/07/29/Generic-Neural-Elastic-Search-From-bert-as-service-and-Go-Way-Beyond/).

 ## What can it do?